eclipse-edc/Connector/docs/developer/events.md

   - reliable, an eventual exception will be thrown to the caller, and it could make a transactional context fail
   - to be used for event persistence and to satisfy the "at-least-one" rule.

+The `EventSubscriber` is typed over the event kind (Class), and it will be invoked only if the type of the event matches the published one (instanceOf).
+The base class for all events is `Event`.

 Extension example:
 ```java
 public class ExampleEventSubscriptionExtension implements ServiceExtension {